 Is it better for the environment?

-On top of this, it creates less pollution.
+Plus, it creates less pollution.
 The trees that are saved from becoming toilet paper go on to produce other (less disposable) products, or are left in their place where they absorb CO2 gas and produce oxygen for us.